Main Menu

 Lake of the Ozarks Recreation Area

-Located within Lake of the Ozarks State Park, with over 1,150 miles of shoreline, Lake of the Ozarks Recreation Area, or LORA, provides camping, boating, swimming, fishing and many other outdoor activities for the whole family to enjoy.
+Lake of the Ozarks Recreation Area, or LORA, is located within Lake of the Ozarks State Park and provides camping, boating, swimming, fishing and many other outdoor activities for the whole family to enjoy.
 LORA welcomes active-duty military, retired military, members of the National Guard and Reserves, DoD employees with ID cards, family members, and Fort Leonard Wood contract employees.
-Visit the Lake of the Ozarks State Park page for more information about the state park and activity listings.

 Governor’s Challenge to Prevent Suicide among Service Members, Veterans and their Families